ldtorrejon/FinanceApp/README.md

 # MoneyChecker

 MoneyChecker is a full-stack web application designed to track finances and help users manage their financial goals.
 It features a frontend built with React and TypeScript, while the backend is built using Go.
+Still in progress...
 ---

 ### 🚀 Getting Started